pypeit/PypeIt-development-suite/README.md

 ## Data Access

 Given its volume, this repo does not contain the raw data.
 Instead the raw test data are hosted by in a Google Team Drive.
-Please contact Joe Hennawi <joe@physics.ucsb.edu> for access.
+Please contact [Joe Hennawi](mailto:joe@physics.ucsb.edu) for access.

 Once you have the correct permissions, the easiest way to access the development suite data is download and use [Google File